Mitchell Maxwell, author of Little Did I Know, is my special guest today.

-After an illustrious career in the entertainment industry, Mitchell is a first-time novelist.
+After an illustrious career in the entertainment industry, Mitchell became a first-time novelist.
 His debut work, Little Did I Know, set in the summer of 1976, is the touching, poignant, and sometimes hilarious story of young, ambitious, and inexperienced (save for college theater productions) would-be producer and director Sam August.
 In Plymouth, Massachusetts, Sam finds a dilapidated theater in which he is determined to produce several musicals before heading to the bright lights of Broadway.
 Along the way, Sam encounters plenty of obstacles and learns valuable life lessons.
 The book is a charmingly entertaining look at a simpler time and the pursuit of a dream.

 The Goal is Goose Bumps